madiali/mips-emulator/notes/need-to-check.md

 * IType instructions: Access fields with this.s, this.t, this.imm, or super.s, super.t, super.imm, or no prefix all have the same behavior?
 * Registers: The original code says `registers` is `readonly` but has a setter method that modifies `registers`?
 * ProgramLoader: parseNumber should also use parseUnsignedInt?
 This may cause unintended negative values...
+* ProgramLoaderTest.parsesHexAndBinValues: DataMemory mapped to 0xDEADBEEF (negative) sorted correctly due to MemoryMapper using Integer.compareUnsigned, but the start address is negative.
+  * If this causes problems (it might be fine though), we can say that the JSON shouldn't map to an address above 0x7FFFFFFF.